 I will share more images and tales detailing all the wonderful in-betweens I described above soon, but for now I wanted to share with you Santorini at daybreak and at nightfall.

 - If you’ve read anything about where to go for Santorini’s legendary sunsets, you’ve probably heard that Oia is the best vantage point.
 We intended to see the sun begin its slumber there, however, as the appointed hour drew closer, the village became unpleasantly crowded, and too noisy for relaxing sunset viewing.
 We found the villages of Imerovigli and Firostefani to be delightful sunset destination alternatives, and were pleasantly surprised to find that even Firostefani’s regularly-photographed Agios Theodori Church was a quiet spot to take in the beautiful view.

-- Finally, if you’re looking for a cozy studio apartment in which to stay, do consider the Rhapsody Apartments in Imerovigli.
+- Finally, if you’re looking for a cozy studio apartment in which to stay, do consider the Rhapsody Apartments (affiliate link) in Imerovigli.
 Owner George was helpful and friendly, even going so far as to share with us delicious Santorini zucchini from his own garden.
 We loved the apartment’s quiet location, yet walkable distance to Fira, the island’s public transportation hub.

 - Need more inspiration?
 This link contains an index of all my posts from Greece.